 What if I am feeling unwell?

-If you’re feeling unwell the best thing to do is to get a test and then to stay home to reduce the risk of exposure.
+If you’re feeling unwell the best thing to do is to do a rapid antigen test (RAT) or get a test at one of our testing clinics, and then stay home to reduce the risk of exposure.
 You can find up-to-date testing locations on the NSW Government website.

 If you’re experiencing symptoms such as coughing, shortness of breath, fever or sore throat, get tested or call the 24/7 National Coronavirus Helpline for advice: 1800 020 080.